 According to Airmic, several leading studies have highlighted the speed and disruptive nature of the digital revolution.
 KPMG's Now or never: 2016 CEO outlook, for example, warns: "The speed of change will be, quite literally, inhuman, as the advancement of data and analytics and cognitive and machine learning drive forward change more quickly than humans alone could ever achieve."

-Airmic's study, Roads to Revolution, will be conducted jointly with Cass Business School and published in 2018.
+Airmic's study, Roads to Revolution, will be conducted jointly with City Business School and published in 2018.
 It will build upon Airmic's ground-breaking research, Roads to Ruin (2011), which analysed the common underlying causes of corporate failures, and Roads to Resilience (2014), which analysed the common underlying features of resilient businesses.

 Julia Graham, deputy CEO and technical director, Airmic